stefanbuettner/UE4-OSC/README.md

 SSI plugin for Unreal Engine 4 to send and receive SSI events and streams with blueprints!

+SSI is a framework for social signal interpretation (hence SSI) from the University of Augsburg.
+More information at https://hcm-lab.de/projects/ssi/.

 It uses oscpack, a C++ library for packing/unpacking OSC messages, by Ross Bencina. http://www.rossbencina.com/code/oscpack